seerier/Drone-Racing/README.md

 - **Full circuit completion** -- the agent reliably completes all 21 gate passages (3 laps) at high speed
 - **Solved the shared-gate problem** -- gates 3 and 6 occupy the same physical position but face opposite directions; I designed a 3-waypoint arc maneuver that lets the agent approach from the correct side each time
-- **NVIDIA Isaac Lab simulation** -- leverages GPU-accelerated rigid-body physics and parallel rendering to run 8,192 simultaneous environments at 50 Hz on a single GPU
+- **10-component reward function** -- mixed sparse gate-passage signals with dense shaping terms, carefully balancing exploration incentives and penalty schedules to avoid reward hacking
-- **Three-stage curriculum** -- progressively increases domain randomization, approach distance, and speed to enable stable learning from cautious flight to aggressive racing
+- **Three-stage curriculum** -- independently schedules domain randomization, approach distance, and speed scaling, each progressing at its natural rate to avoid cascading instability
-- **Sim-to-real transfer pipeline** -- systematic domain randomization over thrust, drag, and PID gains bridges the simulation-to-reality gap; the trained policy exports to TorchScript/ONNX for onboard deployment on real hardware
+- **Robustness via domain randomization** -- systematic randomization of thrust, drag, and PID gains across 8,192 parallel environments in Isaac Lab, designed for future sim-to-real transfer

 ---